Mode multiplexing for scalable cavity-enhanced operations in neutral-atom arrays: Discussion

 \section{Discussion}

 We have introduced mode-multiplexed optical cavities as a scalable interface for neutral atom arrays.
 In our approach, atoms are selectively coupled to multiple modes of a single cavity using light shifts induced via an excited-to-excited atomic transition.
 This enables parallel cavity-enhanced operations, allowing fast processing in cavities large enough to accommodate large-scale atom arrays.
-As a result, the need for atom transport in and out of the cavity is minimized and the configuration maintains full compatibility with existing capabilities of the neutral atom platform.
+As a result, the need for atom transport in and out of the cavity is minimized and the configuration maintains full compatibility with existing capabilities of the neutral-atom platform.

 We presented two applications of CMM in the context of quantum computing.
 First, for MCM of syndrome qubits, our approach reduces the readout duration by two orders of magnitude compared to free-space readout for systems with thousands of qubits.
 The scheme combines two key capabilities: the ability to couple many atoms to the same mode, which allows an adaptive search for faulty syndrome qubits, and the ability to perform this search in parallel across multiple cavity modes.
 Beyond the favorable logarithmic scaling of binary search, adaptive syndrome extraction has also been proposed as a strategy to enhance code performance and shorten QEC cycles by prioritizing specific syndrome sets in time~\cite{berthusen2025adaptive}, a capability that our scheme naturally supports.
 Second, we highlight the advantages of CMM in a modular atom array architecture.
-In this setting, the mode-multiplexed interface supports fast inter-module operations by enabling high-rate remote entanglement of atomic qubits, and fast local operations such as cavity-based readout and intracavity Rydberg gates.
-Together, these capabilities provide fast, fault-tolerant connectivity between logical qubits encoded in distant modules, supporting distributed quantum computing with neutral atom arrays.
+In this setting, the mode-multiplexed interface supports fast intermodule operations by enabling high-rate remote entanglement of atomic qubits, and fast local operations such as cavity-based readout and intracavity Rydberg gates.
+Together, these capabilities provide fast, fault-tolerant connectivity between logical qubits encoded in distant modules, supporting distributed quantum computing with neutral-atom arrays.
+While these two applications are optimized using different cavity designs, they are not fundamentally incompatible, and a crossed-cavity architecture could in principle integrate both functionalities within the same setup.